siddh34/Notes/Third Year Sem 2/SDA/Unit 6.md

 # Unit 6

-## what is architecture evaluation?
+## What is architecture evaluation?

 Architecture evaluation is the activity of evaluating the architectural design decisions of an (envisioned) system to build confidence that the system can fulfill the stakeholder concerns